freddiehaddad/feline.nvim/README.md

 ### Configuring Feline to fit your needs

-If the default configuration doesn't fit your needs and you want to build your own statusline configuration, it's highly recommended to configure Feline to suit your needs.
+If the default configuration doesn't suit your needs, Feline provides plenty of customization options enabling you to build your statusline exactly how you want.
 The only prerequisite is knowing the basics of Lua.
-Feline provides a ton of configuration options which can let you build your statusline exactly how you want it as long.
-To see how to do that, take a look at [USAGE](USAGE.md) or use `:help feline.txt` inside Neovim to read the USAGE documentation.
+Refer to the [USAGE](USAGE.md) documentation or use `:help feline.txt` inside Neovim to read the USAGE docs.
+Additionally, you may find it helpful to look at the community configurations.

 ## Help